maoli131/Furnitrade/README.md

 funiture information, while buyers can easily browse by category.
 They can communicate via request forms, without revealing their privacy (contact info, etc.) to public.

+This project originates from CSE110 and is currently undergoing refactorization and delpoyment.
 This repository is forked from the development stage [repo](https://github.com/WenlinMao/Furnitrade).
-It's mainly used for deployment and presentation.
+This version of repo is mainly used for deployment and presentation.

 ### Website
-www.furnitrade.net
+www.furnitrade.net.

+*Link may be unavailable because we end the cloud service plan and database connection, in order to* *save on budget while we are fixing bugs.
+To preview, please kindly refer to the project demo*

 ![Screen](documentation/FTPSampleSceen.png)